Mr12451/SkyrimVorePP/README.md

 * Player as Prey
 * Basic reformation
 * Inventory vore (not for player, also items may disappear on release.
 Will fix when adding animations)
+* Limit WG to certain NPC categories
 ### Plans
 #### Currently working on
-* Limit WG to certain NPC categories
-* Struggle damage
 * Ui - hide debug info
 * Vore personalities and preferences for NPCs (need a whole new dialogue plugin)
 * Better WG (food, sprint, etc. should affect WG/Loss)